-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.
+23. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council.

-25. RESTRICTIONS ON COUNCILLOR ACTIVITIES
+24. RESTRICTIONS ON COUNCILLOR ACTIVITIES